Pranayama

 5. The rate of inhalation/exhalation should be normal.
 Be aware of each breath.
 Lower the hand and breathe 3 counts through both nostrils together.

-6. Now press the left nostril with the ring finger, blocking the flow of air.
-Inhale and exhale through the right nostril 24 counts. keeping the respiration rate normal.
+6. Press the left nostril with the ring finger, blocking the airflow.
+Inhale and exhale through the right nostril 24 counts.
+Keeping the respiration rate normal.

 7. Lower the hand and breathe 3 times through both nostrils together.

-Practice 2 to 3 cycles, making sure that you do this normally as the air passes through the nostrils, with no forceful breathing.
+Practice 2 to 3 cycles, ensuring you do this generally as the air passes through the nostrils without forceful breathing.

 Benefits of Rhythmic Breathing

-1. It soothes our nervous system and relieves stress while promoting a sense of well being.
+1. It soothes our nervous system and relieves stress while promoting well-being.

 2. Improves your focus and concentration.